michaelcale/books/books/go/0190-defer/000-index.md

 Id: 2795
 ---

-In a complicated function, it's easy to miss releasing a resource like open file handle or to unlock a mutex.
+In a complicated function, it's easy to miss releasing a resource (e.g. file handle) or to forgot to unlock a mutex.

 In C++ you would use RAII technique.
 In Go you use `defer` statement.